USEPA/PAU_case_study/README.md

 # How to use

 In order to use the code you need to dowload [TRI_releases.csv](https://drive.google.com/file/d/1sq3AzdCFMJ6Rh3Vx0dJau2YcMuu6T1nO/view?usp=sharing) and save the file in a folder which must be named tri_releases and located in the [chemical_flow_analysis](https://github.com/jodhernandezbe/PCU_case_study/tree/master/chemical_flow_analysis) folder.
-To run the case studies in the paper, navigate to the folder which contains main.py and write on the terminal:
+To run the case studies in the paper, navigate to the folder which contains main.py and write the following line on your terminal:

 ```
 python main.py -CAS 67630 67561 7664417 107211 110543 108883 68122 75092 -Y 1987 1988 1989 1990 1991 1992 1993 1994 1995 1996 1997 1998 1999 2000 2001 2002 2003 2004
 ```

-The flag -CAS is for the chemicals used in the case study and -Y for the PAU dataset years used.
+The flag -CAS is for the CAS number for the chemicals used in the case study and -Y for the PAU dataset years used.
 The folder [Inputs.xls](https://github.com/jodhernandezbe/PAU_case_study/blob/master/Inputs.xls) has all the input information for the case study.
 The sheet ***Input*** contains the information for the streams, ***Chemical*** for the chemical substances, ***Industry_sector*** for the industry sectors, and ***Specifications*** for the guidelines about the factors in the Bayesian Network.

 When the following lines appear on your terminal, only press enter so that the program can continue running.